Improving the Accuracy of DC Optimal Power Flow Formulations via Parameter Optimization: Optimal Power Flow Problem

 \subsection{The AC-OPF Problem}

 Model~\ref{model:ACOPF} presents the AC-OPF formulation.
 The objective~\eqref{eq:ACOPF:objective} minimizes the total generation cost by summing the costs for each generator $i\in\mathcal{N}$, modeled as quadratic functions (with coefficients $c_{2i}$, $c_{1i}$, and $c_{0i}$) of the real part of the complex power generation \( s_i^{\text{g}} \).
+Following typical modeling practices, we assume that $c_{2i} \geq 0$ such that the generator cost function is convex.
 Constraint~\eqref{eq:ACOPF:voltage_bounds} ensures that all voltage magnitudes are within specified limits.
 Constraint~\eqref{eq:ACOPF:dispatch_bounds} bounds the complex power outputs of each generator within its feasible operating range, where inequalities on complex quantities are interpreted as bounds on the real and imaginary parts.
-Constraint~\eqref{eq:ACOPF:thermal_limits} ensures that the power flows into each line terminal do not exceed the line's thermal limits.
+Constraint~\eqref{eq:ACOPF:thermal_limits} enforces the line flow limits.

 \begin{model}[!t] \end{model}